Preventing prescription drug misuse

 • The Colorado Consortium for Prescription Drug Abuse Prevention was created in 2013 to establish a coordinated, statewide response to this major public health problem.

-• Its mission to reduce the abuse and misuse of prescription drugsthrough improvements in education, public outreach, research, safe disposaland treatment.
+• Its mission is to reduce the misuse of prescription drugs such as opioids, stimulants, and sedatives through improvements in education, public outreach, research, safe disposal, and treatment.

-• To get involved, fill out the interest form.
+• To join a workgroup or mailing list, fill out the contact form.

 Planning for the future

-• According to data released in 2013 from the Substance Abuse and Mental Health Services Administration's (SAMHSA) National Survey on Drug Use and Health, Colorado ranks second-worst among all states for prescription drug misuse.
+• According to data released in 2019 from the Substance Abuse and Mental Health Services Administration's (SAMHSA) National Survey on Drug Use and Health, 4.6% or approximately 221,000 Coloradoans misuse prescription drugs compared to the regional average of 3.7%.

 Data resources